Performance of the ISS-CREAM calorimeter in a calibration beam test: Calorimeter Calibration

 A pre-selection cut requiring events with sufficient total energy deposit, to remove hadron particle (i.e., pions) contamination, was implemented to select electron events.
 Figure~\ref{fit-electron} shows perfect agreement between the energy deposit in every layer from the simulation and the beam test (after calibration).

 The variation of signal responses at each position was carefully checked in this work and shows good stability.
-As illustrated in Figure \ref{adc-stability}, the distribution of the responses with ten repeated measurements at the crossing point $\rm [22,22]$ in layer 8, shows a narrow Gaussian distribution.
-A Gaussian fit on the ADC signal value results in mean $\rm <ADC> = 561\pm0.68$.
-This small uncertainty shows that the measured ADC values are stable.
+As illustrated in Figure \ref{adc-stability}, the distribution of the responses with ten repeated measurements at the point $\rm [22,22]$ in layer 8, shows a narrow distribution.
+The ADC distribution has a mean of 561.2 and an RMS of 1.2.
+This small RMS value shows that the measured ADC values are stable.